kube-HPC/devopsTools/hkube-health-check/README.md

 - docker build . -t {imageNameYouWant}
 - save the image in private/public registry .
 - connect to your cluster and run: kubectl apply -Rf ./yamls
+- edit the env section in deployments to your master-cluster-ip
 # purpose
 - use for check if the pods are running , include all pods , http://hkubelocal/health